dotnet/core-setup/Documentation/design-docs/COM-activation.md

     * `Class` (**required**) - the full type name (e.g. `MyCompany.MyProduct.MyClass`).
     * `Codebase` (**required**) - an absolute path to the assembly to load.
 If a [`runtimeconfig.json`](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md) file exists adjacent to the assembly, that file will be used to describe CLR configuration details.
 Refer to documentation for the `runtimeconfig.json` format when the file is [optional](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md#what-produces-the-files-and-where-are-they).
 1) Using the existing `hostfxr` library, attempt to discover the desired CLR and target [framework](https://docs.microsoft.com/en-us/dotnet/core/packages#frameworks).
-    * If a CLR is present, the requested CLR version will be validated against that CLR.
+    * If a CLR is active with the process, the requested CLR version will be validated against that CLR.
 If version satisfiability fails, activation will fail.
-    * If a CLR is **not** present, an attempt will be made to create a satisfying CLR instance.
+    * If a CLR is **not** active with the process, an attempt will be made to create a satisfying CLR instance.
 Failure to create an instance will result in activation failure.
 1) A request to the CLR will be made via a new method for class activation within a COM environment.
     * The ability to load the assembly and create an `IClassFactory` instance will require exposing a new function that can be called from `hostfxr`.
-    * Example of a possible API in `System.Private.CoreLib` on the `Activator` class:
+    * Example of a possible API in `System.Private.CoreLib` on a new `ComActivator` class:
         ``` csharp
-        public static class Activator
+        namespace System.Runtime.InteropServices
         {
+            [StructLayout(LayoutKind.Sequential)]
+            public struct ComActivationContext
+            {
+                public Guid ClassId;
+                public Guid InterfaceId;
+                public string[] ActivationAssemblyList;
+            }

+            public static class ComActivator
+            {
                 ...
-            #if WINDOWS
-            public static ObjectHandle CreateClassFactoryInstanceForType(string assemblyName, string typeName);
+                public static object GetClassFactoryForType(ComActivationContext context);
-            #endif
                 ...
+            }
         }
         ```
         Note this API would not be exposed outside of `System.Private.CoreLib`.